protocollabs/maparo-std/README.md

   # }
   # in this file the port is part of this configuration, but the port is advertised
   # in the Meausrement Start Reply not Meausrement Start Request
-  # FIME: the server MUST dictate the port, because the port MAY
+  # FIXME: the server MUST dictate the port, because the port MAY
   # be used by another service.
 See the mod-tcp-goodput.
   # so the following is not wrong and must be updted
   # port for listening and sending.
 If worker is larger as 1 subsequent
   # ports are used.
 E.g. 7001, 7002, ...
   # "port" : "7000"

   # payload pattern.
 Default is zeroized because we want to fullfill
   # the pipe and offload as much as possible.
   "payload-pattern" : "zeroized"

   # limits the outgoing rate.
 Normally this is unlimited (value "0"): mapago
   # send as much data as possible without further configuration.
 The rate
   # can be given in any SI/IEC prefix form: 23mbit, 23mibit, ... just everything
   # as well it is unambiguous.
   # Note that rate depends on the "packet-length" parameter.
   "rate" : "0"

   # if rate is != 0 the rate-burst can be given.
 Normally the spacing between
   # packets is equal for a given calculated target rate.
 With burst given a burst
   # pattern can be given.
 These packets are transmitted without any pause.
   "rate-burst": "0"

   # The packet size to be send.
 The default is 512 byte, IPv4/IPv6 as well as UDP
   # is not considered.
 This is just the payload size.
 512 byte is considered safe:
   # assume IPv4 the "minimum maximum reassembly" buffer size is 576 byte as specified
   # in RFC 1122.
 Minus IPv4 header (20) byte and UDP header (8) byte 512 is fine.
 Note
   # that due to IPv4 options the available payload can be smaller.
 But this is more
   # theoretical and 512 byte is fine.
   # To get line rate you probably want to increase this to jumbo mtu 9k/16k packet size.
   "packet-length" : "512"

   # set the DSCP value, unmodified will not modify the default
   "dscp" : "unmodified"

   # is OS default ttl
   "ttl" : "unmodified"

   # Can be human or json
   "output-format" : "human"

   # ordinary write systemcall is used for transfer data.
 This has no zero copy
   # optimization but it is safe on all operating systems.
   # "mmap-sendfile" and friends can later added.
   "tx-method" : "write"
 }
 ```